dwycliffe/Tracking3D/README.md

 Their estimate is visualized through a green sphere with text displaying which two cameras created the estimate.

+Cameras that are being used in the 3D prediction are shown in green.
+If multiple camera pairs produce a prediction the average is used.

 [[Simple Tracking Video Demo]](https://vimeo.com/971942725?share=copy)